Article V.Â Massage Establishments.

 Sec.
 10-81.
 License Required. [back to top]

-(A) No person shall allow a dwelling or dwelling unit under their ownership to be occupied or have the potential to be occupied by others, where rent is/will be charged unless a residential rental license is in effect therefore, as provided by this Chapter (excluding hotels, motels and dwelling units where the unit is co-occupied by the property owner).
-Licenses shall be issued for a period of up to one (1) year.
+(A) No person shall allow a dwelling or dwelling unit under their ownership to be occupied or have the potential to be occupied by others, where rent is/will be charged unless a Residential Rental License is in effect therefore, as provided by this Chapter (excluding hotels, motels and dwelling units where the unit is co-occupied by the property owner).
+Licenses shall be issued for a period of up to one year.
 All licenses expire on April 30, unless sooner revoked.

-If the rental license is not properly applied for, submitted and received by April 30, a late fee of fifty dollars ($50.00) will be assessed.
+If the rental license is not properly applied for, submitted and received by April 30, a late fee in the amount of $200.00 will be assessed.
 In addition, if the license is not properly applied for, submitted and received prior to June 15, citations will be issued, subject to the fines associated with this Chapter.

 Notwithstanding the foregoing, properties new to the rental program will not be required to pay a fee for the current license year when the subject property changes from being owner occupied to a rental property after January 31 of the current license year.

 (B) No license shall be transferable to another rental dwelling.
 If there is a lawful transfer of ownership and a Residential Rental License has been issued for the current license year, the license shall also be transferred at no additional charge to the new owner, subject to the completion and approval of a new application by the new owner.